au-summer/hyprtile/README.md

 ## Roadmap

 - [x] Rewriting into plugin
+  - [ ] Dispatcher for moving the current workspace around the column
+  - [ ] Dispatch workspace to same column from empty should have vertical animation
+  - [ ] Maintain a data structure of window-workspace mapping by the plugin itself, instead of relying on Hyprland's internal data structures
 - [x] Name-based instead of id-based management
 - [x] Natural waybar sorting support
 - [ ] Overview mechanism using Plugin/AGS/Quickshell/...
 - [ ] Hyprpanel, Quickshell, etc. support
-- [ ] Maintain a data structure of window-workspace mapping by the plugin itself, instead of relying on Hyprland's internal data structures
-- [ ] Dispatch workspace to same column from empty should have vertical animation